 Part 2.
-Treatment Approaches and Equipment Needs for Patient with Dual Diagnosis: Spinal Cord Injury and Brain Injury
+Treatment Approaches and Equipment Needs for Patients with Dual Diagnosis: Spinal Cord Injury and Brain Injury

 Course Learning Outcomes

 - The participate will be able to describe at least one example of expected functional outcome for a given level of spinal cord injury.

 - The participant will be able to explain at least two ways to adapt the therapy environment based on cognitive function.

 - The participant will be able to describe one example of an alternative handling technique to improve motor activation.

 - The participant will be able to identify an example of an appropriate wheelchair based on cognitive and functional level.